 With popularity and prevalence of nail industry today, not many actual fully grasp the origin/history nor have much knowledge on this industry.
 This article is written with a mindset of sharing this important knowledge and allow us all to recognize how far this market has leaped from what it was before to where it is today.

-According to Wahowiak (2015), there are more than 2000 business licensed to do manicures and pedicure in the New York City alone.
-US.
-Bureau of Labor Statistics (2015) estimated there are around 86,900 manicurists and pedicurists in the US in 2012; and with the growth rate, the number is estimated to rise to around 100, 400 by year 2022.
+According to Wahowiak (2015), there are more than 2000 business licensed to do manicures and pedicure in New York City alone.
+The US.
+Bureau of Labor Statistics (2015) estimated there are around 86,900 manicurists and pedicurists in the US in 2012; and with the growth rate, the number is estimated to rise to around 100, 400 by the year 2022.
 The count and estimation by the US.
-Bureau of Labor is proven to be on the low side; or offset a lot in comparison to the current number as of 2015.
+Bureau of Labor is proven to be on the low side, or offset a lot in comparison to the current number as of 2015.
 In California, there are currently more than 97,000 manicurists; and 80% of these technicians are Vietnamese immigrants (California Healthy Nails Salon Collaborative, 2015).

-Based on Nails Magazines as of 2010, there are between 350,000 and 376,000 nails technicians working in US (NAILS, 2010).
-The majority of establishment of nail services are in two categories: 1) nail services only entities, and 2) nail services with additional comprehensive cosmetic business such as waxing, and Spa (Alaves, Sleeth, Thiese, & Larson, 2013).
-The growth of the nail industry in US is continuous at a significant rate and in range of large number both in the workforce and the business entity for good reasons; especially among the Asian, and specifically Vietnamese immigrants.
+Based on Nails Magazines as of 2010, there are between 350,000 and 376,000 nails technicians working in the US (NAILS, 2010).
+The majority of the establishment of nail services are in two categories: 1) nail services only entities, and 2) nail services with additional comprehensive cosmetic business such as waxing, and Spa (Alaves, Sleeth, Thiese, & Larson, 2013).
+The growth of the nail industry in the US is continuous at a significant rate and in range of large number both in the workforce and the business entity for good reasons; especially among the Asian, and specifically Vietnamese immigrants.

 Why Nail Industry is Attractive?

-An example of the ease with on-boarding process (Wahowiak, 2015), and short, inexpensive and readily training (Ly, & Tufts University, 2003) is shown through California State Board of Barbering procedure.
-Because of the large demand in Vietnamese nail technician, the state of California has made Vietnamese as one of the primary foreign language options for the nail technician license examinations (BBC, 2006); and this also translate to the availability of the Vietnamese training and guides.
+An example of the ease with the on-boarding process (Wahowiak, 2015), and short, inexpensive and readily training (Ly, & Tufts University, 2003) is shown through California State Board of Barbering procedure.
+Because of the large demand in Vietnamese nail technician, the state of California has made Vietnamese as one of the primary foreign language options for the nail technician license examinations (BBC, 2006); and this also translates to the availability of the Vietnamese training and guides.

 In the perspective of nail business ownership, the nail sector is a great fit for those who have high interest in beauty business ownership and control; because nail sector has been showing consistent and significant economic growth in recent years (Gilels, Gorman, Huang, Liou, Mendiratta, & Philip, 2008).
-There is a noticeable increasing number of Vietnamese owned shops and beauty schools; a sign and strong indicator that nail has becoming more of a profession than a job (Gilels, Gorman, Huang, Liou, Mendiratta, & Philip, 2008).
-This research is interested and focused on the impacts of the nail industry in general, and the specific nail services have on a particular nail salon business.
+There is a noticeable increasing number of Vietnamese owned shops and beauty schools; a sign and strong indicator that nail has become more of a profession than a job (Gilels, Gorman, Huang, Liou, Mendiratta, & Philip, 2008).
+This research is interested in and focused on the impacts of the nail industry in general, and the specific nail services have on a particular nail salon business.

 History of Nail Salon/Industry

-According to Walsh (2012), the nail salon as the so called “modern-day” nail salons is founded and originated in early 1900s in United States.
+According to Walsh (2012), the nail salon as the so-called “modern-day” nail salons is founded and originated in the early 1900s in the United States.
 In 1910, New York City has a beauty care places called “Pedicure Clinics” where the working class individuals get their feet treated (NYT, 1910).
 For the higher class, those with larger incomes; the alternatives and better nail services are provided at the Elizabeth Arden Red Door salon during the nail salon time of birth (Elizabeth Arden, 2015).
 In the same period, writing about manicuring are starting to widely publish such as ones from Woodbury that includes: 1) Beauty Culture (Woodbury, 1910), and 2) The Care of the Hand (Woodbury, 1915).

 The beginning of the modern nail salon marks the start of the nail related invention.
-The US Patents (1915) for the finger nail shield is a good example of the nail related inventions; where the patent is filed about the nail shields (a discoloration nail production product that provides a clean and clear nail appearance).
-In the following decades, the nail salon industry takes a big leaps when more immigrant women arrive into the United States and open up nail salons (Federman, Harrington, & Krynski, 2006; NAILS, 2010; California Healthy Nails Salon Collaborative, 2015).
+The US Patents (1915) for the fingernail shield is a good example of the nail related inventions; where the patent is filed about the nail shields (a discoloration nail production product that provides a clean and clear nail appearance).
+In the following decades, the nail salon industry takes a big leap when more immigrant women arrive into the United States and open up nail salons (Federman, Harrington, & Krynski, 2006; NAILS, 2010; California Healthy Nails Salon Collaborative, 2015).